 TIG, the continuously fed and sinusoidal stimulated preheated filler metal improves very significantly the deposition rate.
-The wire feeder includes a filler wire agitation mechanism that
+The automatic TIG wire feeder includes a filler wire agitation

-improves the dynamics of the molten weld pool.
-The agitation appeared to increase fluidity of the weld puddle and help break up impurities and release evolving gases for reduced risk of
+mechanism that improves the dynamics of the molten weld pool.
+The agitation appeared to increase fluidity of the weld puddle and help break up impurities and release evolving gases for reduced

 prior to entering the weld puddle.
 The vibratory effect comes from a sinusoidal agitation applied mechanically using a 4-Roll wire drive unit.
 The hot wire current is created by a secondary